-Congestion impacts on the town centre's attractiveness as a destination and on the demand for office space in particular.
-Major routes such as Fairmeadow tend to sever the 'core' of the town centre, inhibiting easy pedestrian access and providing a significant challenge for cyclists.

-Decisions about movement through and to the town centre need to be integrated with the wider transport strategy for the town, and the borough, that is being progressed for the Core Strategy.

-In broad terms the future transport strategy must balance the need to maintain the function of the key routes through the town, manage unnecessary circulation of traffic through the town and facilitate alternatives to the private car.

-Points for further testing through the Transport Strategy include:-

-- Maintaining a network of primary, secondary routes and streets whilst exploring the scope to re-prioritise space for public transport, pedestrians and cyclists - b.
+- 1.3.31Congestion impacts on the town centre's attractiveness as a destination and on the demand for office space in particular.
+Major routes such as Fairmeadow tend to sever the 'core' of the town centre, inhibiting easy pedestrian access and providing a significant challenge for cyclists. - 1.3.32Decisions about movement through and to the town centre need to be integrated with the wider transport strategy for the town, and the borough, that is being progressed for the Core Strategy. - 1.3.33In broad terms the future transport strategy must balance the need to maintain the function of the key routes through the town, manage unnecessary circulation of traffic through the town and facilitate alternatives to the private car. - 1.3.34Points for further testing through the Transport Strategy include; - Maintaining a network of primary, secondary routes and streets whilst exploring the scope to re-prioritise space for public transport, pedestrians and cyclists - b.
 Enhance existing cycling and pedestrian routes and seek to complete gaps in the network of routes - c.
 Improving existing bus operations and the functioning of public transport interchanges (bus and train stations) - d.
-Manage the overall supply and distribution of car parking towards key entry points into the town centre to, in conjunction with Park & Ride, reduce the amount of traffic circulating through the centre for increasing road space for pedestrians is amongst a range of points for further exploration and it is considered that the approach is encompassed within the broad reference to sustainable transport modes in the policy direction as drafted.
+Manage the overall supply and distribution of car parking towards key entry points into the town centre to, in conjunction with Park & Ride, reduce the amount of traffic circulating through the centre

+1.3.35It was suggested at LDDAG that this policy direction be amended to also include reference to reduce vehicle dominance to improve the pedestrian environment, including safety.
+The paragraph above confirms that options for increasing road space for pedestrians is amongst a range of points for further exploration and it is considered that the approach is encompassed within the broad reference to sustainable transport modes in the policy direction as drafted.
 However, the policy direction as drafted does not allow for increased sustainable transport within the centre and it is proposed that the direction be amended accordingly.